chipxsd/stream-based-sync/stream-based-sync.md

 spread sheets), data-model (data structures), etc.

-But generally, we'd want our deltas to give us instructions on how to modify our current data set based on three simple operations:
+But generally, we'd want our deltas to give us instructions on how to modify our old data set, so that it will match the new one, based on three simple operation types:

 - **insert** -- adds new values to our data set
 - **update** -- updates existing values in our data set
 - **delete** -- deletes existing values from our data set

-We already went trough an example on encoding deltas for text changes in **chapter 2.3** where we had to change a single line of text in a multi-line text file (swift source code).
+If you remember **chapter 2.3** already demonstrated one of the delta encoding approaches suitable for text changes -- it was the example, where we had to change a single line of text in a multi-line text file (swift source code).

 ##### Delta Encoding Example of Binary Data